fredantoinette/Predictive_Analytics_for_Business/README.md

 # Predictive_Analytics_for_Business
-Learnt to clearly define business issues, prepare and clean data, and implement a variety of predictive modelling techniques.
+Learnt to clearly define business issues, prepare and clean data, and implemented a variety of predictive modelling techniques.